riiyachoudhary9/WEB_DEVELOPMENT/README.md

 ---

-## 💖 About This Repository
+##  About This Repository
 This repository showcases my journey in **front-end and full-stack web development**.
 From simple HTML/CSS pages to interactive JavaScript applications, each project reflects my learning and creativity.

 ---

-## 🌷 Features
+##  Features
-- Responsive designs 🌸
+- Responsive designs
-- Minimal and soft aesthetics 💕
+- Minimal and soft aesthetics
-- Interactive UI with JavaScript 🎀
+- Interactive UI with JavaScript
-- Projects using HTML, CSS, JavaScript, and React ✨
+- Projects using HTML, CSS, JavaScript, and React

 ---

-## 📂 Project Structure